 There is no physical universe – welcome to idealism

-Now you might be starting to feel uncomfortable… especially if you’re a scientist who firmly believes that the physical world is really out there.
+Now you might be starting to feel uncomfortable… especially if you’re a scientist who firmly believes that the world must be physical.
 If you’re still reading, at least you’re open-minded.
 I hope you can keep it open for a little longer.

 Idealism, in a broad sense, states that the mind is everything.
-Instead of trying to solve the hard problem with reductionism or dualism, idealism throws out all that nonsense and states that consciousness is the very core of existence.
+Instead of trying to solve the hard problem with reductionism or dualism, idealism throws out all that and states that consciousness is the very core of existence.
 There is no physical universe to get our mind around – because the universe does not exist as a separate entity from mind.

 Idealism states that because reductionism can’t explain the hard problem, experience is irreducible, and is an ontological primitive (this means it exists because it exists – it’s existence itself).
 Basically, the thing that came first was consciousness, not a physical universe, and from it sprouted everything we see around us.